MicrosoftDocs/learn/learn-pr/azure/move-data-with-azure-data-box/includes/4-when-to-use-azure-data-box-family.md

 If network bandwidth is low or expensive to use, and you have a large volume of data, use a physical device to transfer data.
 If you want to use your own disks, choose Azure Import/Export.
 If you prefer the convenience of using Microsoft hardware, choose an Azure Data Box product.
 Choose from Data Box, Data Box Disk, and Data Box Heavy according to their maximum data volumes.

 If you have plenty of available network bandwidth and you want to transfer data regularly or continuously, choose a network transfer method.
 If you want to transform the data as you transfer it, without using code, consider Azure Data Factory.
 If you can invest the time and have the skills to write code, use scripting tools or developed compiled code against the REST APIs.
-If you want to transfer large datasets over the network and you have high available bandwidth, choose Data Box Edge or Data Box Gateway.
+If you want to transfer large datasets over the network and you have high available bandwidth, choose Data Box Gateway or an Azure Stack Edge device.

 ## Data transfer for the autonomous vehicles